Healthy Diet

 Fats

-It is important to satisfy your needs for essential fats like Omega-3 fats by eating fish – salmon and mackerel or by using flax seed oil.
+Moderate amounts of healthy fats is beneficial.
+It is also important to satisfy your needs for essential fats like Omega-3 fats by eating fish – salmon and mackerel – and by using flax seed oil.
 Foods with a high amount of monounsaturated fat, such as olive oil, avocado, and nuts, have indisputable health benefits.